 - Has not been previously convicted of a felony involving a controlled substance.

-A conviction for cultivation, sale, or possession with intent to distribute marijuana results in the confiscation of personal property by CSA:
+A conviction for cultivation, sale, or possession with intent to distribute marijuana results in forfeiture of personal property under the CSA:

-Such seized assets become the property of the state.
-However, with the help of an expert drug attorney, you can reclaim these assets and prevent their confiscation.
+These seized assets become the property of the state.
+However, with the help of an experienced drug attorney, you can reclaim these assets and prevent them from being confiscated.

-Especially when assets are not part of the process or are not used by the police as evidence.
-If the agency that seized the property does not send it to the Attorney General for consideration within the next 15 days, it can be returned.
+Especially when the assets are not part of the process or are not used as evidence by the police.
+If the agency that seized the assets does not forward them to the Attorney General for consideration within 15 days, they may be returned.

-Otherwise, the person has a period of 30 days to appeal the intention of the Prosecutor to seize the property.
-The term is counted from the notification of the confiscation of the goods is received.
+Otherwise, the individual has 30 days to appeal the Prosecutor’s intention to seize the assets.
+The term is counted from the receipt of the notification of the confiscation of the goods.